gtema/openstack/openstack_cli/README.md

 `osc` supports `--timing` argument that enables capturing of all HTTP requests and outputs timings grouped by URL (ignoring the query parameters) and method.

+## Connection configuration

+`osc` tool supports connection configuration using the `clouds.yaml` files and environment variables.
+In difference to the `python-openstackclient` no merging of configuration file data with the environment variables is supported.
+Reason for that is number of errors and unexpected behavior users are experiencing due to that.

+- `--os-cloud <CLOUD_NAME>` command argument points to the connection configured in the `clouds.yaml` file(s).

+- `$OS_CLOUD` environment variable points to the configuration in the `clouds.yaml` file

+- `--cloud-config-from-env` flag directs cli to ignore `clouds.yaml` configuration file completely and only rely on the environment variables (prefixed as usual with `OS_` prefix).

+- `--os-cloud-name <CLOUD_NAME>` or `$OS_CLOUD_NAME` environment variable uses
+  the specified value as the reference connection name i.e when the authentication helper resolves the missing authentication parameters (like password or similar).

+- `--os-project-name` and `--os-project-id` cause the connection to be established with the regular credentials, but use the different project for the `scoped token.